Cloud Tiering technical FAQ

 Which Azure Blob access tiers are supported?

 Cloud Tiering automatically uses the Hot access tier for your inactive data.
-We plan to add support for the Cool access tier in a future release.

 One object store for the entire cluster.

 Can I apply policies to my object store to move data around independent of tiering?

 No, Cloud Tiering does not support object lifecycle management rules that move or delete data from object stores.

 The following questions relate to the NetApp Service Connector.